-Though I prefer to use boneless pork shoulder from US Wellness Meats, I didn’t have one on hand so I bought two lean pork loin roasts from the butcher at my local market and was sure to strip the fat off after cooking.
+Though I prefer to use boneless pork shoulder, I didn’t have one on hand so I bought two lean pork loin roasts from the butcher at my local market and was sure to strip the fat off after cooking.

 - 4 lb of pork roast (I used two 2-lb roasts)

 - 6 garlic cloves, minced